IABTechLab/uid2docs/api/README.md

 3. In `gmail.com` email addresses, remove the following characters from the username part of the email address:
     1. The period  (`.` (ASCII code 46)).<br/>For example, normalize `jane.doe@gmail.com` to `janedoe@gmail.com`.
     2. The plus sign (`+` (ASCII code 43)) and all subsequent characters.<br/>For example, normalize `janedoe+home@gmail.com` to `janedoe@gmail.com`.

-## Query Parameter Value Encoding

-When passing query parameter values in a request, ensure the query parameter value is URL-encoded.
-Use JavaScript's `encodeURIcomponent()` or its equivalent in your coding language.

 ## Email Address Hash Encoding